Acts and Regulations

 9(1)The Minister shall not issue a licence to a person who is a minor.

-9(2)The Minister shall not issue a licence if in his or her opinion the issuing of the licence is not in the public interest, but no licence shall be refused under this subsection without giving the applicant an opportunity to be heard with counsel.
+9(2)The Minister shall not issue a licence if in the Minister’s opinion the issuing of the licence is not in the public interest, but no licence shall be refused under this subsection without giving the applicant an opportunity to be heard with counsel.

 Police officer ineligible to hold licence